Getting ready for your child’s first appointment

 With the exception of potential repeat imaging and laboratory studies, usually no procedures will be performed on the day of your consultation appointment

-Your child’s first appointment will be held on the third floor of the Wood Building, in CHOP’s Division of Endocrinology/Diabetes.
+Your child’s first appointment will be held in the Buerger Center for Advanced Pediatric Care.
 Depending on your child’s diagnosis, you may be able to have follow-up appointments at a CHOP Care Network location in Pennsylvania or New Jersey.

 We make every effort to partner with your primary care physician and/or local pediatric endocrinologist to decrease travel when possible.
 Often, we can arrange to have laboratory studies performed locally.
 However, imaging (ultrasound, CT, MRI and/or nuclear medicine whole-body scans) and treatment (surgery, radioactive iodine) are usually performed at the CHOP Main Campus in Philadelphia.